From Ghana to USA: Ghanaian goalie 'quits' football to chase American dream

 - Regarded as one of the top goalkeepers in the Ghana Premier League, Osei was also part of the Black Galaxies squad that faced South Africa in a pre-AFCON friendly

-- The Heart of Lions shot-stopper’s sudden exit has ignited a wave of reactions across social media and within the local football community
+- The Heart of Lions shot-stopper’s sudden exit has caused reactions across social media and within the local football community

 Lawrence Osei Baffour has left many Ghana Premier League followers stunned after making an 'unannounced' trip to the United States in the middle of the season.